philosophie/stairs/README.md

 ## Defining scripts

-A script composes many steps that setup a project. __Note:__ optional steps are not yet implemented.
+A script composes many steps that setup a project.

 ```ruby
 bundle